cumulus-bank/documentation/README.md

 </p>
 <br>

-# Building an Airline Booking Application based on Microservices Architecture on IBM Cloud Private
+# Building an Banking Application based on Microservices Architecture on IBM Cloud Private
 ### Introduction

 In this Code Pattern, we will build a cloud native application based on microservice architecture, IBM Middlewares and following 12 factor practices.
 This application is an Airline Booking app, and the technologies behind this app are:-